Section 3323.13 | Special education from another district - payment by district of residence.

 (B) The board of the district of residence may contract with the board of another district for the transportation of such child into any school in such other district, on terms agreed upon by such boards.
-Upon direction of the state board of education, the board of the district of residence shall pay for the child's transportation and the tuition.
+Upon direction of the department of education and workforce, the board of the district of residence shall pay for the child's transportation and the tuition.

 (C) The board of education of a district providing the education for a child shall be entitled to require payment from the district of residence under this section or section 3323.14 of the Revised Code only if the district providing the education has done at least one of the following:

 (1) Invited the district of residence to send representatives to attend the meetings of the team developing the child's individualized education program;

 (2) Received from the district of residence a copy of the individualized education program or a multifactored evaluation developed for the child by the district of residence;